foskaos/reporter/README.md

 ## Improvements to Consider

-While we've followed the brief pretty closely, we've made some assumptions (eg. any number of columns, header item 0 is the material type (eg. tables)) but will group the totals by material type, but here are some improvements we could make:
+I've followed the brief pretty closely, I've made some assumptions (e.g. any number of columns, header item 0 is the material type (eg. tables)) but here are some improvements that would be fun to discuss:

 1. **Better Column Type Detection**:
    Currently (naively) looks for first column that could be currency and uses that to create a BOM.